pytorch/pytorch/torch/csrc/jit/fuser/README.md

 # PyTorch Fuser

-The fuser accepts subgraphs wrapped in "fusion nodes" and tries to execute them by just-in-time compiling kernels that run all the graph operations.
+The fuser accepts subgraphs wrapped in "fusion nodes" and tries to execute them by just-in-time (JIT) compiling kernels that run all the graph operations.

 ## Code Organization